 "To accommodate a number of things" is the motto of the prize supported by National Instruments.
 Only the interaction of hardware, LEGO robot and software results in an output.
 The software may change the character and functionality of the robot.
 The participants are already using the principle of virtual instruments.
 The integrated approach also includes the interaction within the team and how the project was tackled from the beginning.

 The software programming of the awarded team distinguishes itself in exceeding quality and performance (stabil and free from defects) as well as user friendliness (simple, intuitively, intelligible handling) and clear and simple structure.
 Evaluated is also innovative strength, which means the idea the programming is based on.
 Despite to that, the possibility to extend and transfer the idea to different useful applications should be taken into account (flexibility and integration).
 The criteria of SAP-Programming should be transferred to the challenge.
 The award for the best programming is supported by the software company SAP.

-The team receives the award, which has been able to solve most of the tasks in a very short time.
-The FLL "Live Challenge" is part of the "Teamwork" evaluation and is rated as the Teamwork activity.
+The team which has been able to solve most of the tasks in a very short time, will receive the award "Best Live Challenge".
+The "Live Challenge" is part of the "Teamwork" evaluation and is rated as the Teamwork activity.